liupeirong/MLOpsManufacturing/samples/diabetes-tutorial/README.md

 ...
 ```

-This code is also set to `compute_target='local'`  so the compute uses your local computer.
+This code sets `compute_target='local'`  so the compute uses your local computer.

 > The result files such as *'outputs/diabetes_X2.csv* and *'outputs/diabetes_y2.csv* will remain in the */tmp/azuremk_runs* folder of your local computer.

 > If you set `compute_target='cpu-cluster'`, it will run on the compute cluster you created above.
 The first run requires time to be provisioned.
 (You will be charged as much as the running time!)

-This process can step by step to check if your code works well on Azure ML.
+This process can be repeated for each step script, in order to check if it works well together with Azure ML.

 ## Step 4.
-Make MLOps pipeline
+Creating the MLOps pipeline

 Now it's time to create a pipeline.
-Let's look around the code. */ml_service/pipelines/build_pipeline.py* is a script that builds the AML pipeline.
+Let's have a look at the code */ml_service/pipelines/build_pipeline.py*.
+This script builds the AML pipeline.

 ```python
 ...